gragonvlad/MagicPanel/RainOfFirePanel/README.md

-# Air Strike Panel
+# Rain of Fire Panel

 ## About
-Change the color of the Air Strike icon when an Air Strike is active.
+Change the color of the Meteor Icon when the rain of fire event is active

 ## Configuration